-Heather asked this question in the comments a few days ago:
+Heather asked this question about writing teenage characters in the comments a few days ago:

 I’ve been thinking a lot about and practicing different YA voices.
 I know what my friends and I were like as teenagers (dry wit, sort of like Juno – “older than our years” due to divorce and other challenges) but I think the perception is that most teenage girls have a more young-sounding “voice”.

-From a personal standpoint, I totally relate to the older, jaded, sarcastic, witty, dry, Juno voices in YA.
+From a personal standpoint, I totally relate to the older, jaded, witty, dry, sarcastic voice in young adult fiction.
 That’s the kind of teen I was.
 I thought I had it all figured out and, even when I didn’t, I pretended I did.
 It was a defense mechanism, of course, but isn’t everything a defense mechanism during high school?

 The thing is, this isn’t the only kind of teen voice.
 And that’s a good thing, because there are lots of publishers and lots of editors (and agents) out there with lots of different teen sensibilities.
 And sometimes, one agent or editor can fully appreciate both the younger and the older teen voices.

-I would say that if you write the older type of teen voice, the story needs to match up, and so does the age of the character.
+I would say that if you’re writing teenage characters with more mature voice, the story needs to match up, and so do the ages of the characters.
 Make your character 16-18 and give them a story that fits the voice in terms of depth and darkness.
 Part of the fun of Juno is that the story is really pedestrian, and Juno’s voice carries her through a pretty average, white bread, middle America teen experience.
-But I feel like this is hard to pull off in a novel.
+But I feel like this is hard to pull off in a young adult book.
 The voice, first of all, will have to be pitch perfect, and then it will have to completely carry the novel.
 (I can hear the editor in my head saying, “Yes, the voice is great, but what happens?
 Something needs to happen.
 What’s the hook?”)

 When you want to use this voice, match it to a romance, a paranormal, an urban fantasy, or a really strong contemporary realistic coming of age, where the voice isn’t the only thing the manuscript has going for it (think Sara Zarr).
 My favorite recent example, which you haven’t read yet but will, and should, is WILDEFIRE by my client Karsten Knight, which is slated for release summer 2011 from Simon & Schuster.
 The voice is killer, dry, witty, sarcastic, and the plot is explosive and killer, too.
 It’s kick-ass urban fantasy.

-I say this all because one of the biggest mistakes writers make in YA usually has to do with this type of voice.
+I say this all because one of the biggest mistakes people make when writing teenage characters has to do with this type of voice.
 I know this is true for my own reading, and I’ve heard lots of editors say this, but biting sarcasm alone does not a story make.
 Neither is sarcasm appropriate for sarcasm’s sake.
 A lot of hopeful YA writers (perhaps those with snarky teenagers at home?) make their main characters so dry, so sarcastic, so acidic, so unbearable…that I don’t want to spend a book with them.
 And then there’s nothing else in the book that would play along with the sarcasm (like, for example, a kick-ass urban fantasy plot) and make the manuscript a cohesive story.
 Worse, the main character is so acerbic that it turns the reader off and you lose that connection.
-(To see pretty sarcastic, mean, horrible characters who actually manage to win the reader over, try BEFORE I FALL by Lauren Oliver or the upcoming REVOLUTION by Jennifer Donnelly, out in September from Delacorte/Random House.)
+(To see a young adult book with sarcastic, mean, horrible characters who actually manage to win the reader over, try BEFORE I FALL by Lauren Oliver or REVOLUTION by Jennifer Donnelly.)

 Just like a fondness for math does not make an Asian-American character more realistic (ask me how many times I see the annoying and insulting cliche about an Asian-American best friend with wicked math skills and “brown, almond-shaped eyes” or “straight black hair”), and a fondness for donuts doesn’t flesh out a fat kid character (puns all intended), the addition of biting sarcasm to your voice doesn’t give you “Instant Teen Protagonist” for your novel.

-And if you can pull all that off, then sure, I’ll read it.
+And if you can pull all that off in your young adult book, then sure, I’ll read it.
 I guess.
-Whatever.
+Whatever. 🙂